 A hearth is required by law unless the surface that the stove is sitting on already meets building regulations.
 More about hearths.

 For a simple yet contemporary fireplace, you could not have a surround fitted and instead have a floating oak shelf.
 We can supply rustic dried oak that is cut bespoke to fit, but for an older weatherworn effect we recommend that you take a look in the reclamation yards and source the shelf yourself.

 It will provide a handy shelf above your fireplace.
 Usually made of oak but are available in other types of wood and finishes and even pre-cast stone.
 They are usually the same length as the hearth is wide and have a rough and rustic texture and float above the fireplace without visible support.

 The chimney opening sometimes known as the firebox or builders opening is the recessed area underneath the chimney flue.
-It is where the fire basket usually lives and where your woodburner will be installed unless you are having a twin-wall system.
+It is the inside of the chimney stack.
+It's where the fire basket usually lives and where your woodburner will be installed unless you are having a twin-wall system in a different room.

-If your firebox has been bricked up or boarded over, you will need to have it excavated as part of the installation work.
+If your firebox has been bricked up or boarded over, you will need to have it excavated as part of the fireplace installation.
 Once uncovered you might find rustic bricks or a burnt bricked area.
 You will need to decide how you want it finished.